Valdecy/Metaheuristic-Multi-Verse_Optimizer/README.md

 # Metaheuristic-Multi-Verse_Optimizer
-Multi-Verse Optimizer to Minimize Functions with Continuous Variables.
+Multi-Verse Optimizer to Minimize Functions with Continuous Variables